 - 1. Before beginning the program, consider contacting utilities that currently have a custom rebate program.
 These utilities will likely have suggestions that will improve the success of your program. - 2.
 Stakeholder involvement in the program development will be important to its success.
-Examples of good program partners include chamber organizations, manufacturing associations, industry trade groups and even sales representatives for water-efficient equipment.
-All of these parties are in a position to provide meaningful feedback on the effectiveness of incentives and will help to market the program. - 3.
-This program can be offered to all ICI customers.
-Initially, it may be necessary to market the program through targeted mail outs or newsletters, though an effective program can rely on word-of-mouth marketing once established.
+Examples of good program partners include chamber organizations, manufacturing associations, industry trade groups, and even sales representatives for water-efficient equipment.
+These parties are in a position to provide meaningful feedback on the effectiveness of incentives and will help to market the program. - 3.
+This program can be offered to all non-single-family customers, including industrial, institutional, commercial, multi-family, and large property irrigation.
+Initially, it may be necessary to market the program through targeted mailouts or newsletters, though an effective program can rely on word-of-mouth marketing once established.
 Direct contact with customers in high water use categories may also be needed to drive initial participation in the program.
-For example, a review of water use by industrial customers may reveal opportunities for savings through car wash retrofits.
-If this is the case then direct communication with car wash owners to discuss benefits of participation could be effective. - 4.
-A written program protocol is suggested for all rebate incentive programs.
-The program protocol outlines the steps to follow in considering applications, evaluating projects and issuing incentive payments.
-It is important for consistency in program implementation.
+For example, a review of water use by customers may reveal opportunities for savings through car wash retrofits.
+If this is the case, then direct communication with car wash owners to discuss benefits of participation could be effective.

-Writing a program protocol is also an important exercise in identifying basic administrative tools needed for tracking progress such as a database, filing system and mechanism for obtaining water use history at sites under consideration.
+4. A written protocol is suggested for all rebate incentive programs.
+The program protocol outlines the steps to follow in considering applications, evaluating projects and issuing incentive payments, and it ensures consistency in program implementation.
+Writing a program protocol is also an important exercise in identifying basic administrative tools needed for tracking progress such as a database, filing system, and mechanism for obtaining water use history at sites under consideration.
 An example protocol document for a custom rebate is attached to this BMP.